SOMEASVAR/EmployeeApplication/README.md

 ## Result:

-Thus we have successfully created an API to print HELLO WORLD.
+Thus we have successfully created an employee onboarding application using SpringBoot and SQL.